tr0mi/Javascript-game/README.md

 # Javascript-game
-A very simple game to practice some javascript
+A very simple game to practise some javascript

 Game can be found at: https://tr0mi.github.io/Javascript-game/